theecanmole/NZ-emission-unit-prices/Readme.md

 * [average weekly prices (with missing values filled by linear interpolation)](https://github.com/theecanmole/NZ-emission-unit-prices/blob/main/weeklypricefilled.csv)
 * [spot prices](https://github.com/theecanmole/nz-emission-unit-prices/blob/main/nzu-final-prices-data.csv).

-The price data is then charted in  R and in Ggplot2 and in R with an 'xts' object.
+The price data is then charted in R Ggplot2 and in R with an 'xts' object.

 ![](NZU-monthprice-720by540-ggplot-theme-bw.svg)